News

 • The Provincial Hotel's European-inspired restaurant Lola is named after spirited gold rush showgirl Lola Montez.
 The Lydiard St hotel is also home to Clara the cocktail caravan – a nod to The Ballarat Times' first female editor, Clara Seekamp

-• The boutique Hotel Vera is named after co-owner David Cook-Doulton’s maternal grandmother, Vera.
+• The boutique Hotel Vera is a tribute to co-owner David Cook-Doulton’s maternal grandmother, Vera.
 "We wanted the hotel to embody her warmth, generosity and, most importantly, her beautiful heart," David said

-• New Ballarat neighbourhood cafe Naomi & i is named after co-owner Frazer Wyley's beloved grandmother, Naomi – "inspired by handwritten notes, gardens full of flowers and a love that can never be broken"
+• Ballarat neighbourhood cafe Naomi & i is named in honour of co-owner Frazer Wyley's beloved grandmother, Naomi — "inspired by handwritten notes, gardens full of flowers and a love that can never be broken"

 • Pat's Sandwiches is named after co-owner Thom Mitchell's publican grandmother, Patricia.
 "Pat embodied the true sense of hospitality – love and care expressed through providing beautiful food and spaces for others," Thom said